HelloStudentWorld/market_reports/oneil_relative_strength_report_2025-07-28.md

 ### **Current Sector Leadership**

-The current market leadership is coming from the following sectors: **Uranium, Next Generation Internet, Innovation**.
+The current market leadership is coming from the following sectors: **Uranium, Next Generation Internet, Fintech Innovation**.

 The **Uranium** sector (represented by **URA**) is showing particularly strong relative strength with an RS rating of 98.0 and performance of 67.65% vs. the S&P 500.
 This sector is trading above its 10-day, 50-day, 200-day moving average(s).
 Investors should consider focusing on high RS stocks within these leading sectors for potential outperformance.